Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Method

-Our first system consists of a linear classifier fed by the relational embeddings described earlier, without textual input.
-Building such a simple system will allow us to understand the performance of the generated relational embedding models on their own.
-Each of the tweets from a dataset will be represented by its author's (user) relations vector, which represents the interactions of its author.
-By doing so, we effectively project the relations of the author into tweet level, generating a link between the relational data and the stance labels.
-In this step it is possible that some users may be repeated among data, but their assigned stance label will be that of the corresponding tweet.
-It should be noted that although possible, it is quite uncommon to have a user with different labeled tweets across the data.
+Our first system consists of a linear classifier taking as input only the relational embeddings described in the previous section.
+Building such a system will allow us to understand the performance of the generated Relational Embedding models on their own.

+Each of the tweets from a dataset will be represented by its author's (user) relational vector, which represents the interactions of its author.
+By doing so, we effectively project the relations of the author to the tweet level, generating a link between the relational data and the stance labels.
+In this step, some users may be repeated across the data, but their assigned stance label will be that of the corresponding tweet.
+It should be noted that, although possible, it is quite uncommon to have a user with tweets labeled differently across the data.
 Thus, each tweet is converted into relational vectors, represented by the specific user's vector weights in the relational embedding model.
-Those users not present in the model are represented as a vector of zeros.
-This is usually due to the inability of retrieving user interaction data, either because the user has disappeared from Twitter or because their profiles are kept private.
-As shown in Figure \ref{fig:relemb-svm}, the final relational vectors for each tweet are used to train a SVM (RBF kernel) classifier without any additional input.
+Those users not present in the model are represented as vectors of zeros.
+This is usually due to the inability to retrieve user interaction data, either because the user has disappeared from Twitter or because their profiles are kept private.
+As shown in Figure \ref{fig:relemb-svm}, the final relational vectors for each tweet are used to train an SVM (RBF kernel) classifier without any additional input.